Trump Wants $5 Billion From TikTok Deal to Go to ‘Patriotic Education’

 It’s unclear if the president will commit to such a move: In August, he said that the U.S. Treasury should pick up a “very substantial amount of money” from a potential TikTok sale, though he walked back the claim after learning that the federal government does not have the authority to do so.
 It’s also unclear if Trump will stick to his education plan, considering that he has announced only the intention to declare an executive order — and considering that the federal government cannot establish a national curriculum.

 The scope of the deal is coming into greater focus.
-In a press release on Saturday, Oracle announced that it would take a 12.5 percent stake in the app’s U.S. operations and become TikTok’s “secure cloud technology provider,” with Walmart “tentatively” agreeing to own a 7.5 percent state in the company, which will see its initial public offering within the year.
+In a press release on Saturday, Oracle announced that it would take a 12.5 percent stake in the app’s U.S. operations and become TikTok’s “secure cloud technology provider,” with Walmart “tentatively” agreeing to own a 7.5 percent stake in the company, which will see its initial public offering within the year.
 On Saturday, Trump claimed that the new venture would “most likely be incorporated in Texas” and that the firm would “be hiring at least 25,000 people,” adding that “it will have nothing to do with China.”
 TikTok, however, has its U.S. headquarters in Los Angeles County.
 And on Thursday, a TikTok spokesperson did not immediately answer a question from the Washington Post on whether or not ByteDance wold maintain a stake in the company.